The United States economy is completely built on a thought abstraction, through fiat currency.

 What gives Fiat currency value?

-There's only one thing.
-Collectively, as a group, we believe that it has value.
+There's only one thing that gives fiat value.
+We collectively must believe that it has value.

-To explore this concept further, here is a transcript from a recent interview with three of my favorites: Chris Cole, Grant Williams, and Bill Fleckenstein.
+To explore this concept further, here is a transcript from a recent interview with three of George's favorite macro insiders: Chris Cole, Grant Williams, and Bill Fleckenstein.

 Does money even exist?